 “It was based on having some fun and uncompromised personality, in terms of the name and voice.
 It revolves around small amounts of volume, attention to detail and quality — in terms of the bottle, the decoration and the whole product, rather than driving big volume,” he explained.

 “But because there’s only me involved, that was the only feasible option as well.
 To do something big and drive volume, there’s just no way I could do that on my own.
-But that’s not what I’m interested anyway to be honest.”
+But that’s not what I’m interested in anyway.”

 “Then there was the other side of it; wanting to embrace local, regional, independent and artisanal.
 Even though I’m not distilling it myself, I wanted to get as many people as possible involved in the chain,” said Dan of his gin, which is distilled in Liverpool.